Convert Clipart to Line Art

 Whether you are creating a coloring sheet to print out or making a clipart image unique for the web, this tutorial is one you will find beneficial.
 For a sample image to use with this technique, I went to Microsoft Office and copied and pasted a clipart image.
 I am using the butterfly below:

-Open the image in Photoshop.
+Open the image in Photoshop or Photoshop Elements.
 If it is vector clip art, you will need to convert it to TIFF, PNG, or BMP first.
 Avoid converting to JPEG because it will distort the crisp lines in the image.
 To achieve this, click on File > Save As, and then select one of the formats listed above.

 Make sure the image is in RGB color mode (Image > Mode > RGB color).